How Deco's guidance, Ferguson's confidence and Ronaldo's house helped Nani reach the top | Goal.com

 "He was teaching us but, at the same time, it was a big competition inside of this house.
 We had everything there: a swimming pool, a ping-pong table, a tennis court.
 We were playing everything every day.
 We were competing to see who was the best and, at the same time, we were improving our physical conditioning.
 We didn’t notice, but after all these years, we know that all of those competitions made us better."

-Nani went on to make 41 appearances in that first season as Manchester United won the Premier League and Champions League in 2007-08.
-He entered that final against Chelsea in the 111th minute, scoring a vital penalty to keep United alive following a Ronaldo miss.
+Nani went on to make 41 appearances in that first season as United won the Premier League and Champions League in 2007-08.
+He entered that final against Chelsea in the 111th minute, scoring a vital penalty in the shoot-out to keep United alive following a Ronaldo miss.
 It was the biggest moment of his career at that point.

 Over his eight seasons at Old Trafford, Nani had plenty more big moments.
 He has four Premier League medals, two League Cups, four Community Shields and a Club World Cup on his CV.
 It's a trophy haul matched by few.